5q032e@SMM4H'22: Transformer-based classification of premise in tweets related to COVID-19: Experiments

 \section{Experiments}

 We measure the performance of the models on the main task via three commonly used metrics for the binary classification: ROC AUC, Accuracy, and F1-score.

 As the optimizer for the selected models, we used AdamW~\citep{Loshchilov2019DecoupledWD}.
 The models were trained along the 20 epochs with learning rates varying from 0.001 to 0.00001 and batch sizes from the range [4, 8, 16, 32, 48].
 Experiments were done with 3 Tesla V100 GPUs and 512 Gb of RAM.
-The training time of the different models lies in the interval from 3.5 hours up to 5 hours.
+The training time of the models lies in the interval from 3.5 hours up to 5 hours.

 For the premise classification, the best performance was achieved by the large RoBERTa model, Table~\ref{results_table_1}.
-Obtained metrics are tangibly dissimilar from the other architectures despite RemBERT which suffers from overfitting and thus converges to the better Accuracy and F1 score in the training sample.
+Obtained metrics are tangibly dissimilar from the other architectures despite RemBERT which suffers from overfitting and thus converges to the better values in the training sample.
 Detailed analysis of RoBERTa-large performance on different tweets categories is given in Figure~\ref{results:cms}.

 To ensure the statistical significance of applied preprocessing procedures, we leverage the Mann–Whitney U test regarding the null hypothesis that the F1 scores obtained on the initial and preprocessed tweets belong to the same distribution.
 We rejected the null hypothesis with a p-value $\leq$ 0.05.